Covid-19 Response - Frequently Asked Questions (updated 19th May 2020)

 We would ask you to remain in another room with the door closed and not enter the work area while the Maintenance Operative is in your home.
 If you are concerned about any aspect of this, please contact us and we can discuss individual measures we can put in place to reassure you.

 I have suspected or confirmed Coronavirus.
 Will you still repair my home?

-Only if it is an essential repair as mentioned above.
-It is essential you tell us in advance if you, or someone in your property, has a suspected or confirmed case of Coronavirus, or if you or anyone in your household is displaying symptoms including a high temperature and/or a cough.
-This will help us plan what equipment is needed for our Contractors to use.
-Each emergency is different, so our Contractors will identify what clothing and equipment they need, on a case by case basis.
+Only if it is an essential repair and poses an immediate health and safety risk.
+It is essential you tell us in advance if you, or someone in your property has a suspected or confirmed case of Coronavirus, or if you or anyone in your household are displaying symptoms including a high temperature, a continuous cough or anosmia (loss or change in your normal usual sense of smell, it can also affect your sense of taste as the two are closely linked).
+This will help us plan what equipment is needed for our Contractors to use to minimise the risk to all involved.
+Each emergency is different, so our Contractors will identify what processes, clothing and equipment they need, on a case by case basis.
 If your repair is inside the property, we will ask you to isolate yourself from the area of repair for as long as possible before the repair takes place.
-We may ask you to undertake other measures, but these will be discussed with you beforehand.
+We may ask you to undertake other measures, such as keeping your home well ventilated throughout the visit, but these will be discussed with you beforehand.

 Please do not be offended if we ask you what may feel like a personal set of questions regarding how you are feeling or any specific diagnosis you may have had, this will help us to assess the situation and enable us to respond appropriately and according to your needs.
 Also, however close to your essential repair appointment you or a member of your household start to develop symptoms of Coronavirus, please contact us and we will make alternative arrangements.